-Our risk management framework is designed to be a simple, consistent and clear for managing and reporting risks.
+Our risk management framework is designed to be simple, consistent and clear for managing and reporting risks.
 Risk management is embedded in our critical business activities, functions and processes.
 This framework seeks to create transparency, minimize adverse impact on the business objectives and enhance the Company's competitive advantage.

-Risk Management policy is designed/evaluated by Board of Directors through Audit Committee and policy is in alignment with the Vedanta Group's Risk Management Policy.
+Risk Management policy is designed/ evaluated by Board of Directors through in alignment with the Vedanta Group's Risk Management Policy.

-27.Shares
+25. Shares